cca/moodle-backups/readme.md

 Backup old Moodle courses to a Google Storage Bucket with a slower storage class.

-We replaced the old Google Drive archive of Moodle course backups with one stored in a Google Storage Bucket (GSB).
-Backup files are stored initially in the "coldline" storage class, reduced to "archive" after 240 days, and then deleted after 730 days using GSB Lifecycle Rules.
-The goal of using GSB like this is to save money, make management easier (e.g. the lifecycle automation), and make backups more programmatically accessible.
-We have [a spreadsheet index](https://docs.google.com/spreadsheets/d/1mxO2PbKk088R9e3rU_XwUpxV_HwzIKBiIrK1xPy3zfU/edit?usp=sharing) of course backups in the Libraries' InST Shared Drive folder which is used to identify backups for retrieval.
+Backups are stored initially in the "coldline" storage class, reduced to "archive" after 240 days, and then deleted after 730 days using GSB Lifecycle Rules.
+The goal of using GSB is to save money, make management easier (e.g. the lifecycle automation), and make backups programmatically accessible.
+We have [a spreadsheet index](https://docs.google.com/spreadsheets/d/1mxO2PbKk088R9e3rU_XwUpxV_HwzIKBiIrK1xPy3zfU/edit?usp=sharing) of backups in the Libraries' InST Shared Drive folder which is used to identify backups for retrieval.

 ## Setup